-This isn’t a fun part of blogging, but it is necessary if you want to start a blog!
-A lot of people don’t like to talk about this, and as a result there is a lot of misinformation out there about what your blog needs to be legal!
+This isn’t a fun part of blogging, but a lot of people don’t like to talk about it and it’s so important!
+There is a lot of misinformation out there about what your blog needs to be legal!
 I know it’s scary and overwhelming, but the reality is that there are certain legal requirements you need to be putting on your blog to protect yourself and your readers.

-Legally speaking, there are 5 major things most bloggers need to have on their blog to avoid breaking federal and/or international law:
+Legally speaking, there are 5 major things most bloggers need to have on their blog to avoid breaking the law:

-- Disclosure statement – a page that explains that you use affiliate links / accept sponsorships
+- Disclosure statement – a section that explains that you use affiliate links / accept sponsorships

-- Terms & Conditions – a space outlying the terms visitors agree with when they access your site (technically not legally required in the US, but a good idea!)
+- Terms & Conditions – a section outlying the terms visitors agree with when they access your site (technically not legally required in the US, but a good idea!)

-- Option to opt-out of cookies – can be easily achieved with a plugin, but consent must be clearly given and you CANNOT use pre-checked boxes… if you want to learn more about cookies (browser cookies, not edible ones unfortunately!), you can read up on them here
+- Option to opt-out of cookies – can be easily achieved with a plugin, but consent must be clearly given and you CANNOT use pre-checked boxes

-I’ve seen A LOT of bloggers recommend that you just fill out policy generators and be done with it and then put it in the back of your mind… I did that for a time.
+I’ve seen so many bloggers recommend that you should just fill out policy generators and be done with it… I did that for a time.
 But the reality is there’s no way to guarantee that you’ll be protected in case something happens.
 In fact, the only way to be 100% certain your blog is legally protected is to consult with a lawyer!
 That can get expensive FAST.

 My favorite Facebook groups for new bloggers

 One of my favorite ways to network and connect with other bloggers is via Facebook groups!
 A lot of them will have threads for you to share your blog posts and social media handles.
-Facebook groups are a great way to gain exposure, especially when you’re first starting out.
 Here’s some of my favorite ones!